ioulian/frontend-workflow/README.md

 This workflow has [Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) included if you want to see how to optimize your bundle.
 You can run it with `yarn analyze` and it will make a production build (can take a while) and open up a browser window with the analysis of the bundle.

 When running this command, a `stats.json` will be generated.
 You can also upload it [here](http://webpack.github.io/analyse/) and it will show you more info on how to optimize your build.

+### Storybook

+There is a basic installation of storybook in this repository.
+You can run it with `yarn storybook`.
+There you can find most of the standard components that are included in the library.
+You can also add your own components, can be used as a styleguide.

 ### Options